Master of Systems Engineering

 Academic Calendar

 Students may apply to enroll in the Ohio State Master of Systems Engineering degree in either the Spring or Autumn semesters.
-This systems engineering program does not admit applicants for Summer term admission, as no classes are offered during the Summer term.
+This systems engineering program does not admit applicants for Summer term admission.

 Academic Calendar